rikfair/undated/docs/tutorial.rst

 Hints help the ``Deriver``, especially when there are fewer dates to use to derive the format.
 Current hints are:

-- ``udf.Y2`` the year is two digits
+- ``udf.Y2`` the year is two-digits
 - ``udf.YFIRST`` the year is in the first position
 - ``udf.YLAST`` the year is in the last position
 - ``udf.YM`` the date only includes the year and month

-The following code applies the hints for two digit years, and the year in the last position.
+The following code applies the hints for two-digit years, and the year in the last position.

 .. code-block:: python3